Lio3307/StoreTest/README.md

 # Testing Cart

-I cerate this project because i wanna learn about how to integrate with data using RESTFUL API using axios, and learn state management using Zustand
+I create this project because i wanna learn about how to integrate with data using RESTFUL API using axios, and learn state management using Zustand

 ## Tech Stack & Tools
 - React